Clearlingo Editing and Proofreading

 BUT Erasmus’ – classical names traditionally use an apostrophe only

-Plural possessive noun ending in s
+Plural noun ending in s

 The foxes’ hole – the hole belonging to the foxes